microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   ----------------------------------------      |  -----------------------------------------------------------------------------------------------------------------------------
   **[DECLARE_DMF_MODULE]**                      |  Modules use this macro in the Module's .h file to define the name of the Module as well as functions associated with the Module.
 Use this macro only if the Module **has** a Module Config structure that Clients use to configure the Module.
   **[DECLARE_DMF_MODULE_NO_CONFIG]**            |  Modules use this macro in the Module's .h file to define the name of the Module as well as functions associated with the Module.
 Use this macro only if the Module **does not have** a Module Config structure that Clients use to configure the Module
-  **DMF_ENTRYPOINTS_DMF_INIT**                  |  Modules use this macro to declare what DMF callbacks the Module supports, if any.
+  **DMF_CALLBACKS_DMF_INIT**                  |  Modules use this macro to declare what DMF callbacks the Module supports, if any.
 If the Module does not support DMF callbacks this call is not necessary.
-  **DMF_ENTRYPOINTS_WDF_INIT**                  |  Modules use this macro to declare what WDF callbacks the Module supports, if any.
+  **DMF_CALLBACKS_WDF_INIT**                  |  Modules use this macro to declare what WDF callbacks the Module supports, if any.
 If the Module does not support WDF callbacks this call is not necessary.
   **[DMF_MODULE_DESCRIPTOR_INIT]**              |  Modules use this macro to initialize the Module's descriptor, **DMF_MODULE_DESCRIPTOR**.
 Only Modules that **have no contex**t use this call.
   **[DMF_MODULE_DESCRIPTOR_INIT_CONTEXT_TYPE]** |  Modules use this macro to initialize the Module's descriptor, **DMF_MODULE_DESCRIPTOR**.
 Only Modules that **have a context** use this call.
   **DMF_CONFIG_GET**                            |  Modules use this function to retrieve the Module's Config information set by the Client.